Projects per year

 Research output: Contribution to journal › Article › peer-reviewOpen AccessFile12 Downloads (Pure)

-Using the responsible suicide reporting model to increase adherence to global media reporting guidelinesDuncan, S. & Luce, A., 28 Aug 2020, In: Journalism. n/a, p. n/a 17 p.
+Using the responsible suicide reporting model to increase adherence to global media reporting guidelinesDuncan, S. & Luce, A., 28 Aug 2020, (E-pub ahead of print) In: Journalism. n/a, p. n/a 17 p.

 Research output: Contribution to journal › Article › peer-reviewOpen AccessFile